 8.1 Conclusion for KI#1: Accessing EHE in a VPLMN when roaming

-8.1.1 Interim conclusion for scenario 1 (via LBO PDU Session)
+8.1.1 Conclusion for scenario 1 (via LBO PDU Session)

 To support the establishment of an LBO PDU Session towards the correct DNN/S-NSSAI to access an EHE in the VPLMN, URSP based solution is preferred.
 Key Issue 1 of TS 23.700-85 [10] is studying URSP rule provisioning and updating procedures in roaming scenarios.
 Therefore, the conclusions of Key Issue 1 of TS 23.700-85 [10] will take in account the conclusions of this clause.